TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-08-17-how-to-get-rid-of-magic-static-and-chaos-from-latte-filters.md

 #### Pros & Cons

 - We have very little code <em class="fas fa-fw fa-check text-success"></em>
-- The framework part (Latte) is now directly bounded to our application domain - this makes code hard to refactor, decopule from framework or re-use in another context <em class="fas fa-fw fa-times text-danger "></em>
+- The framework part (Latte) is now directly bounded to our application domain - this makes code hard to refactor, decopule from framework or re-use in another context ❌
-- We break dependency inversion principle - we have to edit `LatteFactory` to add a new filter <em class="fas fa-fw fa-times text-danger "></em>
+- We break dependency inversion principle - we have to edit `LatteFactory` to add a new filter ❌
-- We made a seed for God class antipattern - soon our `LatteFactory` will have over 100 of lines with various filters <em class="fas fa-fw fa-times text-danger "></em>
+- We made a seed for God class antipattern - soon our `LatteFactory` will have over 100 of lines with various filters ❌
-- We think it's a good idea, because of short-code-is-the-best fallacy <em class="fas fa-fw fa-times text-danger "></em>
+- We think it's a good idea, because of short-code-is-the-best fallacy ❌

 <br>